-We know that attending an orchestra may be a new experience for you, so we’ve put together this FAQ featuring some of the most common questions we get asked.
+We know that attending an orchestra may be a new experience for you, so we’ve answered some of the most frequently asked questions below.

 What Do I Wear?